Twisted Conjugacy in Big Mapping Class Groups: Preliminaries

 \subsection{Some basic results}

-In order to determine the $R_{\infty}$-property we have to understand the automorphism group of $\MCG(S)$ (resp. $\MCG^{\pm}(S)$).
-Following a recent work of Bavard et. al. \cite{bdr17} we will briefly describe the automorphism group of the big mapping class groups.
+To determine the $R_{\infty}$-property we have to understand the automorphism group of $\MCG(S)$ (resp. $\MCG^{\pm}(S)$).
+Following the work of Bavard et. al. \cite{bdr17} we will briefly describe the automorphism group of big mapping class groups.